Spike (missile): Spike LR2

-Spike-ER
+Spike ER

 Extended range or extra-long range version of the weapon (Israeli designation: NT-Dandy or NT-D).
 It has a minimum range of 400 m and a maximum range of 8000 m.
 It has a larger diameter and is heavier than the other systems, and is usually vehicle mounted.
 It is used by infantry, Light Combat Vehicle (LCVs), and helicopters.
 The Finnish Navy's Coastal Jaegers and Philippine Navy's Multi-purpose Attack Craft Mk.III also operate this version in the anti-ship role.
 The weight of the missile is 34 kg, the launchers are 30 kg and 55 kg respectively for the vehicle and air-launched versions.
 Penetration is around 1000 mm of RHA.

-Spike-ER II
+A maritime version of the Spike ER, with a stated range of up to 10 km and equipped with an electro-optical guidance system.
+The deck launcher can hold 4 missiles.

+Spike ER2

-In August 2018, Rafael disclosed the development of an enhancement of the missile called the Spike-ER II.
+In August 2018, Rafael disclosed the development of an enhancement of the missile called the Spike ER2.
 It retains the same weight, airframe, surface geometries, and propulsion unit but introduces a two-way RF data-link to increase real-time control to an extended range of 16 km from helicopters; it also has an extended fiber optic link to increase range to 10 km from land and naval platforms.